Chunjee/graphicsearch.ahk/documentation.md

 ### Return
-(Array) Return an array of objects containing all lookup results, else `false` if no matches were found.
+(Array) Returns an array of objects containing all lookup results, else `false` if no matches were found.
 Any result is an associative array `{1:X, 2:Y, 3:W, 4:H, x:X+W//2, y:Y+H//2, id:tag}`.
 All coordinates are relative to Screen, colors are in RGB format, and combination lookup must use uniform color mode